Machine100/CatCollector/README.md

 A serverless backend handles game logic.
 The front end is a minimal web page.

-The AWS StepFunctions service controls application flow.
+AWS StepFunctions service controls application flow.

-The StepFunctions service makes calls to lambda functions written in python.
+AWS StepFunctions service makes calls to lambda functions written in python.

-The lambda functions execute game logic.
+AWS lambda functions execute game logic.

 State for the application is maintained within the application using a JSON string.
 The string is passed from lambda to lambda through the StepFunctions service.
 To facilitate transfer of data between the front and back ends, another state is maintained in a dynamoDB table.